lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

 <a id="week-of-patching-2026"></a>

+## 2026-07-9

+No patching today.
+At least no modular synth patching.
+Instead I patched L5, fixing push() / pop() to now properly enclose styles (colors, fonts, stroke...).
+Before, it only fully enclosed transformaton matrices (positioning, scale...).
+I also updated the website documentation, and noticed the offline site downloads were missing, so I added them back.

+Sam and I worked today looking into packaging L5 for homebrew package manager.
+In the evening, Jonah and I visited Hamburger Banhof museum, saw all the exhibits, then joined the Berlin Beats party with Low Jack b2b sofii.

 ## 2026-07-08